TamannaVerma159/TODO--List/README.md

 # TODO--List
-basic todo-list with the help of function and using python
+basic todo-list with the help of function and loops using python